 A Gluten Free Sourdough Pizza Journey

-After going gluten free for a trial, I developed a gluten free sourdough starter recipe to use in this seeded gluten free sourdough bread.
+While on that trial, I developed a Gluten Free Sourdough Starter recipe to use in this now reader favorite, Seeded Gluten Free Sourdough Bread.
 Discard recipes followed.
-After receiving requests from Vanilla And Bean makers for a gluten free sourdough pizza recipe, I got to work.
+After receiving requests from Vanilla And Bean readers for a gluten free sourdough pizza recipe, I got to work.
 So, you can imagine there have been many iterations of this delicious gluten free sourdough pizza base recipe.

-I’m back to my glutenous ways, but come to find out, Rob (my husband) prefers my gluten free pizza crust over my sourdough pizza crust recipe (I know, right?).
+I’m back to my glutenous ways, but come to find out, Rob (my husband) prefers my gluten free pizza crust over my Classic Recipe for Sourdough Pizza Dough (I know, right?).
 After lots of testing and tweaking I’m excited to be sharing my best gluten free pizza dough, sourdough style, with y’all!

 - Sourdough Discard: I’m using my Gluten Free Sourdough Starter recipe in this pizza recipe.
 The sourdough starter is 130% hydration.
 If you use a lower hydration discard, you may need to add a bit more water.